ermcgrew/adni_processing_pipeline/README.md

 - Recommend using the csv output of convert_symlink as input to image_processing, it will contain all new sessions that need to be processed.
 3. Compile all statistics using command `python app.py final_data_sheets <options>`
 4. Collect QC files for reviewers using command `python app.py collect_qc <options>`
+5. Create record of which files exist using command `python app.py file_exist <options>`

 ## Arguments/Parameters for app.py functions
 - `unpack_dicoms`: